ajlowndes/PiTXi/README.md

 3. The list of files that have been downloaded is in a file called "missingfiles.txt".
 That list defines what will be combined later.

 4. Run `./pitxi.sh -v`.
-This will spit out a list of descriptions that couldn't be found in accountcodes.csv, if it exists.
-You can updated this file, adding any new codes by opening it (`open accountcodes.csv`)
+This will spit out a list of descriptions that couldn't be found in lookupvalues.csv, if it exists.
+You can update this file, adding any new data by opening it (`open lookupvalues.csv`)

 5. Run `./pitxi.sh -t`.
 This will create a new file called "importToXero[DATE].csv".
-You are welcome to run this again and again until all of the account codes are there, or you are happy with the ones that are missing.
+You are welcome to run this again and again until all of the AccountCodes and extra data are there, or you are happy with the ones that are missing (note: the TaxType column must be entered or your upload will fail)

 6. Log into Xero, go to "Invoices" and click the "Import" button.
 There you can upload the csv file.
 The invoices will be imported as drafts, which you can probably "Select All" and "Approve".